 |13||Social Education||As part of the Social Education Programme students either follow a programme which is related to UCAS and university as a next stage – applications are completed with Higher Education Tutors, who will also look at Finance.

 Students who are not progressing through higher education but into employment and further training follow a planned programme which looks at CV’s writing, Applications, Interviews.
 Employers work with students to develop their skills,

-Non Higher Education day ”“ employers work with the students to look at employment, CV writing, Psychometric Testing and first impressions in the work place.
+Destinations Day – employers work with those students who are not going to University to look at employment, CV writing, Psychometric Testing and first impressions in the work place.